 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.” – John 3:16 (ESV)

-Jesus told a compelling story about a father with two sons.
-One son ran off to a distant country to lead a wild life.
-The other stayed home and harbored bitterness and anger in his heart.
-Hear a fresh perspective on this familiar story of the Prodigal Son as Alistair Begg describes the remarkable depth of the father's love.
+When confronted by the scribes and Pharisees, Jesus told a compelling story about a father with two sons.
+One son ran off to a distant country to lead a wild life, while the other stayed home and harbored bitterness and anger in his heart.
+Alistair Begg presents a fresh perspective on this familiar parable of the prodigal son, drawing parallels that illustrate our desperate situation before receiving the undeserved love of our heavenly Father.